 The rules and regulations stated herein are not exhaustive.
 The intent is to reflect the attitude of sound discipline and a desire to create a healthy educational environment.
 The middle school administration may enact additional rules and regulations based on school policy, which may not be stated in this handbook.

 Middle School

-Welcome to the 2021-2022 school year.
+Welcome to the 2022-2023 school year.
 As a team, we are excited to welcome your student back to our buildings.
-We know the previous school year was trying for everyone, and we look forward to a year that gets us back to normal.